ColinKennedy/ways/docs/why.rst

 Mixing Ways with other APIs
 ---------------------------

-Many examples in this and other pages are for writing tools for filepaths.
-This is just to keep the examples easy to understand.
+Many examples in this and other pages use Ways to describe filepaths.
+This isn't a requirement for Ways, it's just to keep examples simple.
 The truth is, in practice, if you're using Ways to deal just with filepaths, it won't provide that many benefits over just querying values from a database.

 But Ways doesn't need to represent paths on disk, Ways can represent anything as long as it can be broken down into a string.

-A common situation that comes up in the VFX industry is that tools frequently need to be written that deals with a filesystem, a database, and some third-party Python API at once.
+A common situation that comes up in the VFX industry is that tools communicate with a filesystem, a database, and some third-party Python API at once.

 For example, say an artist published a new version of a texture on a job's database and we wanted to republish a 3D model with those new textures.